matthewcsimpson/De-AI-Google/README.md

 # De-AI Google Browser Extension

-The Google AI Overview of search results is often quite bad, so this extension automatically modifies Google search queries to exclude AI-generated results and forces classic search results view.
+The Google AI Overview of search results is often quite bad, so this extension automatically modifies Google search queries to exclude AI-generated results by appending "-ai" to your searches.
 Available for both Chrome and Safari.

 ![Demo](./assets/de-ai-5.jpg)

 ## Features

 - **Automatic AI Exclusion**: Appends `-ai` to all Google search queries to filter out AI-generated content
-- **Classic Results**: Forces Google to display classic search results (`udm=14` parameter)
 - **Smart Query Processing**: Prevents duplicate `-ai` additions and normalizes queries
 - **Form Interception**: Handles both direct URL navigation and form submissions
 - **Dynamic Updates**: Works with single-page application navigation and history changes

 ## How It Works

-The extension uses multiple approaches to ensure consistent behavior:
+The extension uses content scripts to ensure consistent behavior:

-1. **Declarative Net Request**: Automatically adds `udm=14` parameter to Google search URLs
-2. **Content Script**: Modifies search queries in real-time and handles form submissions
+1. **Content Script**: Modifies search queries in real-time and handles form submissions
-3. **URL Rewriting**: Processes both direct navigation and dynamic page changes
+2. **URL Rewriting**: Processes both direct navigation and dynamic page changes

 ## Technical Details